SAMSUNG Design Prize by iF

-Four visionary student concepts aimed at solving the United Nations' SDGs received the young talent award SAMSUNG Design Prize 2022 by iF.
+Five visionary student concepts aimed at solving the United Nations' SDGs received the young talent award SAMSUNG Design Prize 2023 by iF.

-Emoticons in Braille, an educational toy to teach computer algorithms, a cooling system for subway stations, and a device that attracts locusts and turns them into fertilizer – these are all concepts from students that pay towards solving the United Nations' Sustainable Development Goals – and have been awarded with the SAMSUNG Design Prize 2022 by iF.
+A haptic pregnancy test for people with visual impairment, an autonomous drone for sewer inspections, a toy that improves children’s hand motor skills, tape measure for blind people, and a material consisting of collected microplastics – these are all concepts from students that pay towards solving the United Nations' Sustainable Development Goals – and have been awarded with the SAMSUNG Design Prize 2023 by iF.

 Hyuntaik Lim, Leader of the Product Design Group for Samsung Design Europe in London: